-A2 Record Gothic is a revival of Ludlow’s Record Gothic typeface dating from c.1920s and c.1950s.
-This is our attempt to unify and systemise the disparate font styles – bold, wide, condensed and extra condensed to name a few – that were added to the family over the years by the Ludlow Typograph Company.
+A2 Record Gothic is a revival of Ludlow’s Record Gothic typeface designed in the 1920s and updated in the 50s.
+This is our attempt to unify and systemise the disparate font styles – bold, wide, condensed, and extra condensed – that were added to the family over the years by the Ludlow Typograph Company.
 Originating in the late 1920s as a ‘copy’ of American Type Founders News Gothic (1908) by Morris Fuller Benton, Ludlow’s Record Gothic existed as a stand-alone font in a single weight for many decades.
-Additional styles were added in an ‘ad hoc’ fashion, by many different hands, over the coming decades, with each new iteration taking on the stylistic quirks of their time.
 As a result, Ludlow’s unusual hybrid family has produced a rather charming anomaly in the annals of type.

 |Font name:||A2 Record Gothic|

 |Styles:||Thin Thin Italic Light Light Italic Regular Regular Italic Medium Medium Italic Bold Bold Italic ExtraBold ExtraBold Italic Black Black Italic|